SonRobo/CS116/report.md

 While we achieved some improvements, our overall approach faced several challenges, particularly with handling the large dataset and optimizing feature engineering.
 Future efforts should focus on more robust feature selection and feature engineering to enhance model performance.

+The highest notebook score we have is about 0.513.
+Then a notebook [This is the way](https://www.kaggle.com/code/tritionalval/this-is-the-way) appear and we have try to improve the score but it stay the same.
+Finally we got 0.51507 fromm that notebook.